MLflow Model Registry

 Coefficient of determination: 0.47

-Once saved in pickled format, we can load the sklearn model into memory using pickle API and register the loaded model with the Model Registry.
+Once saved in pickled format, you can load the sklearn model into memory using pickle API and register the loaded model with the Model Registry.

 import mlflow